levoxtrip/PKB/docs/topics/be.md

 ## Behaviour
 How we behave is based on how we react to internal and external triggers.

+Everything we do is desire to escape to discomfort - master internal triggers.

 ## Confidence
 Act and think confident